 16

-Not far from Mobile, you’ll find one of the most beautiful places to visit in Alabama, the Bellingrath Gardens.
+Not far from the city of Mobile, you’ll find one of the great places to visit in Alabama, the Bellingrath Gardens.
 Covering an extensive 65 acres, these public gardens are part of the Bellingrath estate.
-The Bellingrath home which is part of the estate has been converted into a museum.
+The Bellingrath home, which is part of the estate, has been converted into a museum.
+Generally, you’ll need around two hours to explore Bellingrath Gardens and another 30 minutes to see what the museum has to offer.

 Founded by Walter Bellingrath, one of the first Coca-Cola bottlers in the Southeast, the gardens opened to the public in 1932.
-The gardens bloom throughout the year with seasonal plants and flowers but the best time to visit is Christmas.
-To celebrate the Christmas season the gardens have a display of over 3 million lights, known as the ‘Magic of Christmas in Lights.’
+The gardens bloom throughout the year with seasonal plants and flowers, but the best time to visit is Christmas.
+To celebrate the Christmas season, the gardens have a display of over 3 million lights, known as the “Magic of Christmas in Lights.”
+But if you already have a plan for this winter, you can also visit during summer.
+It’s when the roses will bloom, and you’ll see hydrangeas at their best.

 Birmingham